0w15h3115/Tails-Quickstart/README.md

 **Test with Tails is a script to install well-loved pentesting tools on Tails OS (Nmap, Ncat, Impacket, Sliver, Netexec, Burp Suite)**

-**Use Non-Admin Shell when running script**
+**Must be run as root**

 Remember to create an admin password when logging into tails

-Download the raw file if git clone gives errors or use wget, and make it executable (chmod +x) before running in a non-root shell.
+Download the raw file if git clone gives errors or use wget, and make it executable (chmod +x) before running in a root shell.

 Opening an Apache server on your distribution of tails will poke a hole in your persec